 Anne is a community member with a strong commitment to nature conservation and biodiversity.
 She volunteers in many community groups and Council initiatives in the Whitehorse area.
 Anne is passionate about the potential and scope that habitat improvement on private land can make for biodiversity.
 This has driven her interest in Gardens for Wildlife Victoria and her role in helping to establish Whitehorse Gardens for Wildlife.

 Laura Mumaw, Member

-Laura is on the Victorian Environment Friends Network Committee.
-She has had scientific and executive roles in zoos/aquariums internationally and on boards responsible for environmental stewardship.
-Laura’s PhD studied wildlife gardening and how it builds community capacity to conserve biodiversity while strengthening wellbeing.
-She is currently an RMIT postdoctoral fellow researching urban human-nature relations and nature stewardship.
+Laura is Deputy Convenor of the Victorian Environment Friends Network.
+She has had scientific and executive roles in zoos and aquariums internationally and on boards responsible for environmental stewardship.
+Laura’s PhD focused on wildlife gardening and how it builds community capacity to conserve biodiversity while strengthening wellbeing.
+She is currently an RMIT research associate studying urban human-nature relations and nature stewardship.

 Ricardo Simao, Member

 Ricardo is the Environmental Systems Manager at the Royal Botanic Gardens Victoria.
 Starting his career in local government, he has worked in the field of conservation and land management for over 18 years.
 Ricardo believes that we cannot rely only on government agencies and protected areas to conserve species.
 To prevent the current extinction crisis, we must become enamoured with nature and create habitats in our own gardens, linking patches of bushland habitat that are currently fragmented by the urban and rural environment.

 Lawrence is the Company Secretary of Gardens for Wildlife Victoria.